Project status information has moved to its own page.

 end_to_end_test.py requires the CDB debugger, installed with Debugging Tools for Windows.
 This can be installed either as part of the Windows Driver Kit or the Windows SDK.
 If the Windows SDK has already been installed (possibly with Visual Studio) but Debugging Tools for Windows is not present, it can be installed from Add or remove programs→Windows Software Development Kit.

-To test on Android, use ADB (Android Debug Bridge) to
+To test on Android, ADB (Android Debug Bridge) from the Android SDK must be in the

-adb shell to get a shell to run the test executables from.
-ADB is part of the Android SDK.
-Note that it is sufficient to install just the command-line tools.
+PATH.
+Note that it is sufficient to install just the command-line tools from the Android SDK.
 The entire Android Studio IDE is not necessary to obtain ADB.

 Crashpad’s contribution process is very similar to Chromium’s contribution process.